 Changes to shoreline allocations were a result of the recognition of historical uses, changes in federal regulations, public input, and alignment with the 2016 Whitney Lake Master Plan.
-Changes to shoreline allocations from the 1976 Lakeshore Management Plan to the 2019 SMP are found in Appendix H. In accordance with the National Environmental Protection Act and Engineering Regulation 1130-2-406, a draft Environmental Assessment (EA) was prepared to evaluate impacts of the proposed action on the human environment.
-The draft EA and Finding of No Significant Impact (FONSI) are included in the draft SMP in Appendix I. Add this statement to section 2.2 of the report as well.
+Changes to shoreline allocations from the 1976 Lakeshore Management Plan to the 2020 SMP are found in Appendix H. In accordance with the National Environmental Protection Act and Engineering Regulation 1130-2-406, an Environmental Assessment (EA) was prepared to evaluate impacts of the proposed action on the human environment.
+The EA and Finding of No Significant Impact (FONSI) are included in the SMP in Appendix I.